scarletstudio/transithealth/docs/pages/notebooks.md

 You can stop the notebook server by pressing `Cmd + C` or `Ctrl + C`.
 You may have to press twice.

+After you are done using the example notebook, you can click the save icon in the top-left corner or from the File dropdown.

 ### 5. Create and Push Your Branch

 **Note:** For this step, you will need access to the GitHub repository.
 Send Vinesh your GitHub username if you do not have access.
 You can find this on your GitHub profile or in the URL of your GitHub account page.